 - the authors are credited

-The latest version of this document is available from:
+The latest version of this document as edited by myself is the one available here on the Sabrinaflu blog.

 The authors accept no responsibility for errors or omissions, or for any ill effects resulting from the use of any information contained in this document.
 Obviously, there’s a wide range of opinion expressed here, and there are no rules which can’t be broken on occasion.
 Just take out what works for you.